Use VPC Peering Connections with Confluent Cloud on Google Cloud¶

 Requirements and considerations¶

 A Confluent Cloud network of type PEERING in Google Cloud.
-If a network does not exist, create a PEERING type network as described in Confluent Cloud Network on Google Cloud.
+If a network does not exist, create a PEERING type network as described in Create Confluent Cloud Network on Google Cloud.

 Your VPC subnets and Confluent Cloud must be in the same same region.
 Cross-region access to Confluent Cloud is not supported when VPC peering is enabled with Google Cloud.